gkyle/startrails/README.md

 StarStack AI is an opensource tool for creating star trail images that automates the laborious process using Machine Learning.

-These days, it's hard to take an image of the night sky without capturing satellite streaks.
-Satellite streaks are lines that appear in night sky images as a result of light reflecting off satellites or space debris.
-These streaks are caused when a satellite crosses the sky during long-exposure photography, leaving a visible path in the captured image.
+These days, it's hard to take an image of the night sky without capturing airplane and satellite streaks.
+These are lines that appear in night sky images as a result of light emitting from or reflecting off airplanes, satellites or space debris.
+These streaks leave a visible path in the captured image during long-exposure photography.

 ## Examples

-Stacked Star Trail Image             |  Stacked Star Trail Image<br>w/ Satellite Streaks Removed :-------------------------:|:-------------------------:
+Stacked Star Trail Image             |  Satellite Streaks Removed :-------------------------:|:-------------------------:
 <img src="https://raw.githubusercontent.com/gkyle/startrails/refs/heads/main/docs/images/example_stack_with_streaks.jpg" alt="A stacked star trail image based on 250 long exposure photos" width="100%"/>  |  <img src="https://raw.githubusercontent.com/gkyle/startrails/refs/heads/main/docs/images/example_stack_with%20streaks_removed_and%20gaps_filled.jpg" alt="A stacked star trail image with satellite streaks removed" width="100%"/>

-It can be difficult and tedious to remove satellite streaks from star trail images.
+It can be difficult and tedious to remove streaks from star trail images.
 If we try to remove streaks from a stacked image, photo editing software does a poor job preserving the natural arc of star trails.
 If we try to remove them from the inidividual frames that are used in the stack, the process is tedious because stacks are often composed of 100s of images so there may be 1000s of instances of streaks.

 ## Features and Workflow